-October 17, Monday 8-WEEK Fall Session II Classes Begin October 19, Wednesday Last Day to Register or Add a Fall 8-Week Session II Class October 19, Wednesday Last Day to Drop a Fall 8-Week Session II Class with 100% Tuition Only Refund Octobor 20 Eriday Last Day to Drop a Class in the Traditional (Full Semester) Program- No October 28, Friday Tuition Refund October 28, Friday Deadline to Report Early Alerts and No Shows October 29, Saturday Homecoming October 31, Monday Registration begins for Spring 2023 Semester-for currently enrolled students November 14, Monday Registration begins for Spring 2023 Semester-readmitted and new Graduate Students November 18, Friday Last Day to Drop a Fall 8-Week Session II Class- No Tuition Refund November 28, Monday Participation Deadline for ALL Degree Applications for December 2022

-( In order to partici pate in the I December 2022 Commencement, candidates MUST apply by t his c deadline)

-December 11 Sunday Last Class Meeting for Fall 8-WEEK Session II December 11, Sunday Exams Must be Completed by the Last Day of Class December 15, Thursday, 10:00 a.m.
-Grades Due for Fall 8-WEEK Session II December 16 Friday Graduation
+October 19, Wednesday Cottober 19, Wednesday Last Day to Register or Add a Fall 8-Week Last Day to Drop a Fall 8-Week Session II Class with 100 Last Day to Drop a Class in the Traditional (Full Semester) Last Day to Drop a Class in the Traditional (Full Semester) )% Tuition Only Refund October 19, Wednesday Last Day to Drop a Class in the Traditional (Full Semester) Cotober 28, Friday Refund er) Program- No October 28, Friday Last Day to Drop a Class in the Traditional (Full Semester) er) Program- No October 28, Friday , .
+Tuition Refund 0.1.00 P.1 100100110 October 28, Friday Deadline to Report Early Alerts s and No Shows October 29, Saturday Homecoming October 31, Monday Registration begins for Spring 2023 Semester-for currently e nrolled students Neverther 14 Manday Registration begins for Spring 2023 Semester-readmitted and new Graduate November 14, Monday Students November 18, Friday Last Day to Drop a Fall 8-Week Session II Class- No Tuition Refund November 28, Monday Participation Deadline for ALL Degree Applications for December 2022 November 28, Wonday Graduation (In order to participate in the December 2022 Commencement, candidates MUST apply by this deadline) December 11, Sunday Last Class Meeting for Fall 8-W /EEK Session II Exams Must be Completed by the La ast Day of Class December 15, Thursday, 10:00 a.m.
+Grades Due for Fall 8-W /EEK Session II December 16, Friday Graduation